ben-johns/prompt-library/README.md

 ## 📊 Database Schema

-The application uses SQLite with three main tables:
+The application uses PostgreSQL with three main tables:

 - **`users`** - User authentication and profile data
 - **`prompts`** - All submitted prompts with metadata